Gay Tours and Travel to Hanoi and Northern Vietnam

-Hanoi is the gateway to Halong Bay, Sapa, Mai Chau and other fascinating and exotic places in Northern Vietnam.
-Vietnam's capital has become one of Southeast Asia's "must see" destinations.
-The city offers fascinating historical sites, fantastic restaurants, some of Asia's best shopping.
+The gateway to Halong Bay, Sapa, Mai Chau and other fascinating and exotic places in Northern Vietnam, Hanoi offers fascinating historical sites, fantastic restaurants, some of Asia's best shopping.
 There is even a bit of nightlife in gay Hanoi.
 The capital is also the starting point for the spectacular natural scenery of Halong Bay, Perfume Pagoda, Tam Coc, Phat Diem, Sapa and more.
-If these places are new to you, read on...
+If these places are new to you, read on....

 Hanoi is arguably the most beautiful city in Southeast Asia.
 Part of China for more than a thousand years, much of the city's architecture and many of her narrow, ancient lanes are distinctly Chinese.
 In our own era, the French constructed magnificent villas and planted thousands of trees that still shade Hanoi's boulevards today.
 This sophisticated city offers world class hotels and restaurants and enough history and culture to keep any visitor busy for weeks.

 Hanoi is also a jumping-off place for some of the most picturesque places in Indochina.
 The most important of these is Halong Bay, a vast UNESCO World Heritage Area.
 Here you can sail leisurely through hundreds of islets, enjoy the fresh catch of the day, and anchor in a quite cove for a swim.

 The gay scene in Hanoi is somewhat hidden, nevertheless there.
 Our guides help visitors to enjoy themselves and stay out of trouble.

 Hanoi is a paradise for shoppers.
 Here you will find bargain silks, hand-loomed textiles from ethnic minority villages, antiques, contemporary works of art, and lacquer-ware of every description.